Mimic Human Cognition, Master Multi-Image Reasoning: A Meta-Action Framework for Enhanced Visual Understanding: Experiments

 \textbf{RQ1: Can diverse trajectories improve model performance?} To validate the effectiveness of our proposed Retrieval-Based Tree Sampling strategy, which samples two different trajectories for each data point, we conduct comparative experiments on three benchmarks: MUIR, MMMU and EMMA.
 We compare against three baselines: (1) cold start training with only one trajectory then RL; (2) cold start training with conventional Chain-of-Thought (CoT) in the format of: \texttt{<think>reasoning here</think><answer>answer</answer>} then RL; and (3) directly prompting MLLMs to perform reasoning using meta actions without additional training.
 The experimental results are shown in Table \ref{tab:ablation_study}.
 The model trained with two trajectories achieves superior average performance compared to models trained with single trajectories and conventional CoT training.
 Moreover, the best results under RL are all achieved by the model trained with two trajectories.
 In comparison to the directly prompted model, we observe that the untrained model performs poorly in utilizing our defined meta actions, showing significant performance degradation relative to the original model.
 This demonstrates the necessity of constructing datasets for subsequent training.

-\textbf{RQ2: How does the model perform with different numbers of input images?} To investigate our model's capability in processing varying numbers of images, we conduct experiments on MUIR and MMIU benchmarks.
-The MUIR dataset contains samples with 2-9 input images per instance, whereas MMMU contains samples with 2-32 input images per instance.
+\textbf{RQ2: How does the model perform with different numbers of input images?} To investigate our model's capability in processing varying numbers of images, we conduct experiments on MUIR (2-9 images) and MMIU (2-32 images) benchmarks.
 The experimental results are presented in Figures \ref{MUIR} and \ref{MMIU}.
 For different numbers of input images, our model outperforms the base model in most cases.
 Even when the number of input images exceeds 17, our model still achieves a significant improvement.
 This demonstrates the strong capability of our model in handling multi-image inputs and validates the effectiveness of the proposed cognition-inspired reasoning framework.

 \textbf{RQ3: How does the model perform across different tasks?} To explore the performance of our model across different tasks, we present the results on MUIR, which consists of 12 distinct tasks, in Figure \ref{task}.
 Our model achieves improvements on almost all tasks.
 Notably, tasks such as Geographic, Cartoon, and Visual Grounding were not included in our training set, yet our model still yields significant improvements on these tasks.
 This further demonstrates the generalization ability of our proposed reasoning framework in multi-image tasks.